Paulkelvin/qgis-drone-precision-mapper/README.md

 - Python packages: Pillow, numpy, PyQt5 (usually included with QGIS), GDAL
 - (Optional) ExifTool for advanced lens correction

+> **Note:** QGIS includes its own Python environment.
+You do **not** need to install Python separately for this plugin.
+All required Python packages should be available in a standard QGIS 3.x installation.
+If you encounter missing packages, use the OSGeo4W Shell (on Windows) or your system's package manager to install them within the QGIS environment.

 ## Installation
 1. **Clone or download this repository.**
 2. **Open a terminal and navigate to the directory containing `install_plugin.py`.**